 Sacroiliac Joint Injection

-Sacroiliac joint injections are performed for diagnostic and therapeutic intentions for lower back pain associated with sacroiliac (SI) joint dysfunction.
+Sacroiliac joint injections are performed for diagnostic and therapeutic intentions for lower back pain associated with sacroiliac (SI) joint dysfunction and auto injuries.

 The sacroiliac joint is located between the sacrum (bottom of the spine) and the pelvis (hip).